awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/about-json-path.md

 $.arrayObject[0:]
 ```

-The following expression queries the entire contents of the `orders` element in the preceding JSON example\.
+The following expression queries the entire contents of the `orders` element in the preceding JSON example used in this section\.
 It returns the array contents in a single column in a single row\.

 ```
 $.orders[0:]
 ```

-The preceding expression returns the following from the preceding JSON record\.
+The preceding expression returns the following from the example JSON record used in this section\.

 ```
 [{"orderId":"23284","itemName":"Widget","itemPrice":"33.99"},{"orderId":"61322","itemName":"Gadget","itemPrice":"22.50"},{"orderId":"77284","itemName":"Sprocket","itemPrice":"12.00"}]
 ```

+#### Retrieve All Elements in an Array in Separate Rows<a name="about-json-path-arrays-separate"></a>

 To query the individual elements in an array as separate rows, use the following syntax\.